 - 6 oz.
 Portion price is $0.38

-Portions of the fries are 6 ounces.
+Let’s just say, portions of the fries are 6 ounces.
 Each bag of fries weighs 5 pounds.
 16 ounces x 5 = 80 ounces per bag.
 80/6 = 13.33 portions per bag.
-The bag price $5.16 divided by 13.33 portions per bag = $.38 a portion.
+Then, the bag price $5.16 divided by 13.33 portions per bag = $.38 a portion.
 Once you know the breakdown dollar figure of that particular ingredient, enter it in the food costing section of the spreadsheet.

 Enter a menu item recipe ingredient under ingredients

-Enter the measurement quantity of the ingredient.
-Example, French Fries: 6 oz. portion Qty (1).
+Next, enter the measurement quantity of the ingredient.
+Example: French Fries: 6 oz. portion Qty (1).
 Salt: Teaspoon (.13).

-Enter the unit cost.
-(What you paid for it from your purveyor).
+Then, enter the unit cost.
+This is what you paid for it from your purveyor.

-The extension columns will automatically calculate and contains formulas.
+The extension columns will automatically calculate and contain formulas.
 The extension columns are also protected.

 The food cost cell contains formulas.
-This cell represents the extended grand cost totals.
+This cell represents the extended grand total of all the cost.

 The dollar difference from the menu price and the extended food cost price